sec-bit/ckb-zkp/README.md

 codegen-units = 1
 ```

-To strip the binary, use `rustflags = "-C link-arg=-s"` in cargo config, which is a default option in capsule with release compiling mode.
+To strip the binary, use `rustflags = "-C link-arg=-s"` in cargo config, which is a default option in Capsule with release compiling mode.

 We will not try to explain what each option means (Explained in _The Cargo Book_), but list the size and running cost of the contract binaries under different option combinations.